tjanczuk/edge/README.md

 Using Node.js via Edge.js in ASP.NET web applications is no different than in a .NET console application.
 The Edge.js NuGet package must be referenced in your ASP.NET web application.
 If you are using any external Node.js modules, the entire `node_modules` subdirectory structure must be binplaced to the `bin` folder of you web application, and deployed that way to the server.

+### How to: debug Node.js code running in a CLR application

+The `EDGE_NODE_PARAMS` environment variable allows you to specify any options that are normally passed via command line to the node executable.
+This includes the `--debug` options necessary to use [node-inspector](https://github.com/node-inspector/node-inspector) to debug Node.js code.

 ### Building Edge.js NuGet package

 **Note** This mechanism requires hardening, expect the road ahead to be bumpy.